Chart Color Schemes

 Yarrawarrah is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Yarrawarrah's dwelling structures, as recorded in the latest Census, consisted of 95.4% houses and 4.6% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-In comparison, Sydney metropolitan area had 70.4% houses and 29.6% other dwellings.
-Home ownership in Yarrawarrah stood at 47.1%, with the rest of dwellings either mortgaged (47.9%) or rented (5.0%).
+Yarrawarrah's dwelling structures, as per the latest Census, consisted of 95.4% houses and 4.6% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 70.4% houses and 29.6% other dwellings.
+Home ownership in Yarrawarrah stood at 47.1%, with mortgaged dwellings at 47.9% and rented ones at 5.0%.
 The median monthly mortgage repayment was $2,730, higher than Sydney metro's average of $2,600.
-Median weekly rent in Yarrawarrah was recorded at $520, compared to Sydney metro's $483.
-Nationally, Yarrawarrah's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Median weekly rent in Yarrawarrah was $520, compared to Sydney metro's $483.
+Nationally, Yarrawarrah's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing